Tidal (service): MQA audio quality controversy

-The test files uploaded to Tidal were quickly taken down shortly after GoldenSound sent an e-mail to MQA questioning their legitimacy and their recommended methods for encoding to MQA, stating that there is no viable or easy method to test their claims about lossless-ness, even for indie artists.
+The test files uploaded to Tidal were removed shortly after GoldenSound sent an e-mail to MQA questioning their legitimacy and their recommended methods for encoding to MQA, stating that there is no viable or easy method to test their claims about lossless-ness, even for indie artists.
+These tests by GoldenSound have been discredited by independent reviewers due to the use of test signals which violated the MQA encoder parameters that are met in music produced by record labels and other legitimate sources.

-Musician Neil Young removed his music from Tidal after it had been converted to MQA and misleadingly labeled "Master".
-Young criticized the audio quality and the MQA business scheme:
+Musician Neil Young removed his music from Tidal after it had been converted to MQA and labeled "Master".
+Young criticized the audio quality and the MQA business scheme: "TIDAL's master is a degradation of the original to make it fit in a box that collects royalties.
+That money ultimately is paid by listeners, I am not behind it.
+I am out of there.
+Gone.
+My masters are the original."
 Young's discography has since returned to the service.